 The new factor may be considered during the LMF selection/reselection:

-- LMF capabilities, including AI based positioning.
+- LMF capabilities, including AI based positioning and supported type of AI/ML positioning.

 - Accuracy of UE position generated by the LMF.

 Editor's note: Whether the AMF/LMF is involved in the selection of an LMF with AI capabilities is FFS.